iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

 Step.6 PFMP Importing PFSP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now go back to pfmp-installer and wait until install_PFMP.sh script is finished.
+Go back to pfmp-installer and wait until install_PFMP.sh script is finished.

 This is the shell output when it's done.::